wp-plugins/gauntlet-security/README.txt

 * Prevent username enumeration through standard author URLs
 * ...more tests are planned

+Check the [screenshots](screenshots) tab above for more detail on some of the above features.

 = Requirements =

 * Apache web server